-supysonic-server [--server gevent | gunicorn | waitress] [--host <hostname>] [--port <port>] [--socket <path>] [--port <n>] [--threads <n>]
+supysonic-server [--server gevent|gunicorn|waitress] [--host hostname] [--port port] [--socket path] [--processes n] [--threads n]

-supysonic-server is the main supysonic's component, allowing to serve content to clients.
+supysonic-server is the main Supysonic's component, allowing to serve content to clients.
 It is actually a basic wrapper over Gevent, Gunicorn or Waitress, requiring at least one of them to be installed to run.

--S <name>, --server <name>

-Specify which WSGI server to use. <name> must be one of gevent, gunicorn or waitress and the matching package must then be installed.
-If the option isn't provided, the first one available will be used.
+- -S name, --server name Specify which WSGI server to use. name must be one of gevent, gunicorn or waitress and the matching package must then be installed.
+If the option isn't provided, the first one available will be used. - -h hostname, --host hostname Hostname or IP address on which to listen.

--h <hostname>, --host <hostname>

-Hostname or IP address on which to listen.
 The default is 0.0.0.0 which means to listen on all IPv4 interfaces on this host.
-Cannot be used with --socket.

--p <port>, --port <port>

-TCP port on which to listen.
+Cannot be used with --socket. - -p port, --port port TCP port on which to listen.
 Default is 5722.
 Cannot be used with --socket.

--s <path>, --socket <path>

-Path of a Unix socket on which to bind to.
+-s path,socket path Path of a Unix socket on which to bind to.
 If a path is specified, a Unix domain socket is made instead of the usual inet domain socket.
-Cannot be used with --host or --port.
-Not available on Windows.
+Cannot be used withhost orport.
+Not available on Windows. processes n Number of worker processes to spawn.
+Only applicable when using the Gunicorn WSGI server (server gunicorn). threads n The number of worker threads for handling requests.
+Only applicable when using the Gunicorn or Waitress WSGI server (server gunicorn orserver waitress)